ricn/ricn.github.io/_drafts/2015-09-20-pjax-in-phoenix.markdown

 ##### Setup

-Let's setup a new Phoenix project that we can use to demonstrate PJAX in Phoenix:
+Let's setup a new Phoenix project that we can use to demonstrate pjax in Phoenix:

 {% highlight bash %}
 mix phoenix.new pjax